-For less expensive options than going to a professional lab in Duluth like CPL, check your local areas for photo labs that make Giclée prints.
+For less expensive options than going to a professional lab (in Duluth like CPL), check your local areas for photo labs that make Giclée prints.
 Local photo shop may only print giclée on set standard sizes of paper.
 For example if you give them a 10” x12″ image, they may print it on the size paper that it will fit.
 In this case they will print it on 11×14 paper and you will have some white border.
 No biggie.
 Remember you always want some space behind the mat.
 Ask very specific questions, giclée prints are expensive!
-One question to the lab is, “If you print an 11×14 on set size 11×14 paper will the image go ALL the way to the edges without any loss of image???”
-Or will it get cropped?
+Questions to the lab are, “If you print an 11×14 on set size 11×14 paper will the image go ALL the way to the edges without any loss of image???”
+Or will they shrink it to fit within their margin, or will it get cropped?
 Will it have a white border??
-Or shrunk to fit within their margins…?
+As the artist you likely want the visible image to be exactly what you want, if it is not, you should be part of that decision, no surprises at those prices.
 Quality varies based on their process and of course the quality of your image.

 When using online sources like Gicleetoday.com and others you will need to create an online account.
 Gicleetoday only print in whole inches.
 They have many choices of paper or canvas.
 Note: There are many good online labs I have not yet used.

-There I explain several levels of complexity for cropping and printing.
+Below I explain several levels of complexity for cropping and printing.
 If you will have your giclée print custom framed then the exact image of the print is not critical.
 The Framer will frame what you give them!
-If you or your customer will choose a precut frame, then exact image size is very important!
+If you or your customer will choose a pre-cut frame, then exact image size is very important!

 Little more complicated.